Trilarion/opensourcegames/entries/super_transball_2.md

 _Side scrolling arcade game.
 It is the sequel of the games Transball and Transball 2, all of them based in the 'Thrust' type of games._

 - Home: https://web.archive.org/web/20190426224042/http://www.braingames.getput.com/stransball2/default.asp
+- Inspirations: Transball
 - State: mature, inactive since 2005
-- Keywords: arcade, inspired by Transball, open content, side-scrolling
+- Keywords: arcade, open content, side-scrolling
 - Code repository: (see home)
 - Code language: C++
 - Code license: GPL-2.0